 The extortionists promise to unlock the phone on the following condition: the infected person is required to pay a fine in the form of an iTunes Gift Card worth $100 or through the Ukash system.
 Those who have confronted this mobile cyber threat should be aware of one key thing: mobile ransom trojans are not as severe as ones designed for computer operating systems.
 Luckily, the Cyber Police virus does not encrypt personal files stored on the gadget, and it turns out it can be eliminated in several steps.

 2. Now tap and hold the option that says Power off.
 Depending on the vendor and the phone model, the methods can vary.
-If nothing happens as a result of the above manipulations, power down the device, then press and hold the Volume Down button when it’s startup back up.
+If nothing happens as a result of the above manipulations, power down the device, then press and hold the Volume Down and Volume Up buttons simultaneously while it’s starting back up.

 8. Restart into standard mode.
-The Cyber Police lock page should be gone.
-You might also want to consider installing a mobile security solution to prevent attacks of this sort in the future.
+The Cyber Police PUP should have now vanished from your Android device.
+You might also want to consider installing a mobile security solution to prevent attacks of this sort further on.